-Prerequisite(s): CIS100 and BUS120 with a grade of C or higher.
+Prerequisite(s): None.
 This course covers the role of communication in the business environment and focuses on the most effective methods for creating, sending, and receiving messages.
 This involves the use of effective oral and written communication skills and writing and evaluating business documents using the principles of correct style, organization, and format.

-F BUS 126 Introduction to Business
+Ŧ BUS 126 Introduction to Business